 Allocation prices in the Victorian Murray below the Barmah Choke increased from $193 on 10 April 2025 to $262 on 17 April 2025.
-Prices are the same in regions above the Barmah choke and below due to the relaxing of constraints for trade between regions, prices are equal in the Murrumbidgee and VIC Murray Below
+Prices are the same in regions above the Barmah choke and below due to the relaxing of constraints for trade between regions, prices are equal in the Murrumbidgee and VIC Murray Below.